CodeURJC-DAW-2023-24/webapp16/README.md

 ___

 ## Tournament Bracket:
-The tournament bracket page of your website displays the matches and results of a football tournament.
+The tournament bracket page website displays the matches and results of a football tournament.
 It features the following elements:

 A blank tournament bracket in the middle, labeled ROUND 1 through FINAL; each section has blank spaces for team names and scores.
 The bracket is designed for a single-elimination tournament with 16 teams.
 A stadistics button below the bracket, which allows users see the stadistics off the tournament.